Ethics Issues In Oriental Medicine - Four Hour Course — 4.0 CEU's

 - What you must do when you receive a subpoena

-This course is approved for PDA's (CEU's) by the NCCAOM and the states of California, Florida, Illinois and Texas.
+This course is approved for PDA's (CEU's) by the NCCAOM and the states of California, Florida and Texas.
 The NCCAOM designation for this course is ACHB 319-005.
 It is given under California Continuing Education Provider Number CEP 592.
 The state of Florida CE Broker Tracking Number for this course is 20-118940, and is given under Florida Continuing Education Provider Number 50-7646.
 This course is approved by the FL Board for 2 CE credits in the Laws and Rules category.
-It is given under Illinois Acupuncture Continuing Education Provider License Number 225.000013 and Texas CAE Approved Provider Number CAE00019.
+It is given under Texas CAE Approved Provider Number CAE00019.
 In order to smooth the way in taking this course, please refer to 'Download Instructions' before ordering this course.

 Running Time: 3:54